-Tuition for the 2013-2014 academic year is $915 per quarter hour (beginning fall 2013).
-The only other required fee is a technology fee of $4 per quarter hour.
+Tuition for the 2014-2015 academic year is $946 per quarter hour (beginning fall 2014).
+Other required fees may apply.
 Tuition increases are normally announced in the early spring and are effective beginning in the fall quarter.
 Tuition for online students is the same as for students who attend class in person.

 The University accepts cash, checks, and/or money orders as a form of payment for all charges that appear on student accounts.
 Checks must be drawn on a U.S. bank, or a bank with a U.S. subsidiary, and must be payable in U.S. currency.
 Make checks payable to the University of Denver and please include the student ID number on the check.
 Payments may be mailed to: University of Denver Cashier's Office, 2197 S. University Blvd., Denver, CO 80208.

-ACH payment and wire transfer instructions are available on the Bursar's website.
-The University does not accept credit/debit card payments for tuition and loan payments.
+Credit cards, ACH payments, and wire transfer instructions are available on the Bursar's website.

 The University also accepts tuition payment plans.
 The plans allow for monthly payments spread over the academic year to assist in budgeting.
 Information is available on the Bursar's website.

 Employer Reimbursed Payment